The Founder’s Journey:

 I gave up a personal life to chase my first dream.
 I’m not giving it up again to chase this one.

 My real name isn’t a secret—it’s just not the point.
 Those who need to know, do.
-And anyone who wants to verify the story behind this, can.
+And anyone who wants to verify the story can.

 The name on the door doesn’t matter.